Label Quality Control Checklist

 Overprint settings require a dedicated check.
 Black text is often set to overprint to prevent registration issues, but white text set to overprint will disappear completely.
 RIP software simulation can reveal these errors, but manual verification of attribute settings in the native file is a safer protocol.

-Barcode generation is an artwork function but requires technical validation.
-The bars must be 100% black (or a single dark color) rather than a CMYK build to ensure sharp edges.
+Barcode generation is an artwork function but requires technical validation to comply with regulatory requirements.
+The bars must be 100% black (or a single dark color) rather than a CMYK build to ensure sharp edges, adhering to specific labeling standards.
 The Quiet Zones around the code must meet ISO specifications to guarantee scannability.

-Physical print quality refers to the tangible execution of the design.
+Physical print quality refers to the tangible execution of the design in consumer products.
 This involves managing the interplay between ink, plate, and substrate.
 The checklist here focuses on measurable defects and deviations from the approved standard.

 Subjective terms like "looks good" have no place in professional QC.
 Tools such as densitometers, spectrophotometers, and loupes provide the data needed to approve a run.
 The objective is to match the signed proof within an agreed-upon tolerance.